War has been fought for many reasons throughout history.

 The decisive battle between Alexander the Great and the Persian Achaemenid Empire took place on October 1, 331 BC.
 Despite his small military force (compared to the Achaemenid Empire), Alexander’s tactics worked effectively.
 The two great armies met near Gaugamela (the present-day city of Mosul in Iraq).
 Alexander’s ingenious tactics worked so effectively that the battle led to the fall of the Achaemenid Empire.

 3. Battle of Salamis (480 BC)

 Battle Between: Roman Republic and Parthian Empire

 Location: Straits of Salamis

-King Xerxes, releasing his forthcoming defeat, moved with his few armies back to Persia.
-Persian General Mardonius took charge of the battle with a huge force.
-Often taken as first ever recorded naval battle, the Battle of Salamis ended up with a Greek victory.
-The Persians faced heavy losses, losing 300 ships as opposed to the Greek’s loss of 40 ships.
+King Xerxes, realizing his forthcoming defeat, moved with his depleted army back to Persia and the Persian general, Mardonius, took charge of the battle.
+Often seen as the first ever-recorded naval battle, the Battle of Salamis ended up with a Greek victory.
+The Persians faced heavy losses, losing 300 ships as opposed to the Greeks’ loss of 40 ships.